Ghabki/Sluzba_exe/README.md

 - Select hours worked and €/h
 - Add to database
-- Later choose month and year to get your monthly salary
+- Later choose month and year to get your monthly salary -
+- If antivirus marks it as a virus, just add an exception in antivirus

 ### Notes
 - I made this aplication in my free time, not the prettiest aplication, I know the code is badly written